OS-Sketch/www.os-sketch.com/docs/operating-systems/syllabus.md

 #### Assignment Submission

 All assignments will have a stated due date shared through GitHub, GitHub Classroom, and Google Calendar.
-Electronic versions of the engineering efforts, programming projects, and source code surveys must be submitted to the instructor through a student's GitHub repository created by GitHub Classroom.
-No credit will be awarded for any course work that you submit to the incorrect GitHub repository.
+Electronic versions of the laboratory assignments must be submitted to the instructor through a student's GitHub repository created by GitHub Classroom.
+No credit will be awarded for any laboratory assignment work that you submit to the incorrect GitHub repository.
 Unless special arrangements are made with the instructor, no work will be accepted after the published assignment deadline.
+Students who are completing work for the OS-Sketch web site must do so in accordance with the content integration guidelines described in the [learning community](/operating-systems/learning-community/) content.

 #### Assignment Evaluation